-The OTA's Executive consists of the Chief Executive Officer, the National Medical Director and the Chief Financial Officer.
+Our senior leadership team is made up of our Chief Executive Officer, our National Medical Director and our Chief Operating Officer.

 Chief Executive Officer

-Lucinda Barry commenced as the Chief Executive Officer of the Organ and Tissue Authority (OTA) in September 2017.
-In addition to being responsible for the day to day operations of the OTA, Lucinda is also a member of the inaugural OTA Board.
+Lucinda Barry has been the Chief Executive Officer of the OTA since 2017.
+She is responsible for leading the day-to-day operations of the OTA and is a member of the Board.

-Lucinda brings to the position extensive experience and knowledge in health care, both clinical and policy.
-In her exemplary career, she has held senior leadership roles within government, the public service and in health service management and delivery.
+Lucinda has extensive experience in health care, both clinical and policy.
+She has held senior leadership roles within government, the public service and in health service management and delivery.

 National Medical Director

-Dr Helen Opdam commenced as the National Medical Director of the Organ and Tissue Authority on 1 July 2014.
+Associate Professor Helen Opdam MBBS FRACP FCICM was appointed as the OTA National Medical Director on 1 July 2014.
 She is a Senior Intensive Care Specialist at the Austin Hospital in Melbourne and Director of Warringal Private Hospital Intensive Care Unit.
-Her intensive care interests include improving patient care through enhancing hospital systems and neuro-intensive care.